genropy/genropy_saved/docs/genro/components/components/th/th_gui.rst

 ^^^^^^^^^^^^^^^^^^^^

     You find here some buttons that allow user to perform different actions.
-You can modify the preset of buttons following the instructions of the add??? section
+You can modify the preset of buttons following the instructions of the TODO section

     In particular, user finds the following buttons: